Bryan Primus

 ls -al ~/.ssh

-Look for id_ed25519 and id_ed25519.pub as this is usually the default file name for default SSH keys generation
+Look for id_ed25519 and id_ed25519.pub as these are the default file names for SSH key generation.

 ### output